List of Visiting Professionals

 Rafael Sabelli is a Senior Principal and Director of Seismic Design at Walter P Moore.
 Rafael has earned a Lifetime Achievement Award and a Special Achievement Award from AISC, as well as the T.R.
 Higgins Lectureship award.
 He is a member of the AISC Committee on Specifications, where he is vice-chair of the Technical Committee on the Seismic Provisions, and a member of the AISC Committee on Manuals, where he is chair of the Seismic Design Manual committee.

-He is a member of, the ASCE 7 Seismic Task Committee and the NIST Building Seismic Safety Council’s Provisions Update Committee.
-Rafael was coeditor for the SEAOC Structural/Seismic Design Manual.
+He is a member of the ASCE 7 Main Committee and the Seismic Task Committee, and the NIST Building Seismic Safety Council’s Provisions Update Committee.

 Rafael is co-author of Ductile Design of Steel Structures and has written extensively on the design and behavior of steel seismic systems.
 He has published technical papers on braced frames, connection design, and structural stability.
 He is the past President of the Structural Engineers Association of California.